Skip to main content

 • Patients with a history of physiotherapy at least 3 months prior to the study.

-Numeric Pain rating scale4 weeks
+Numeric Pain rating scale

 The Numeric Pain Rating Scale (NPRS) measures the subjective intensity of pain.

-Insomnia Severity Index (ISI)4 weeks
+• Insomnia Severity Index (ISI)(4 weeks)